militaovitor01/militaovitor01/README.md

 - 👨‍💻 I’m currently studing Computer Science at PUC Minas
 - ☕ Learning and Studing Java, Python an Back-End languages
-- ⚡ I’m looking for my first oportunitty in the technology area
+- ⚡ Looking for my first oportunitty in the technology area #OpenToWork

 <hr>